 How to get to Sendero Cimarrones de Javira: The trail is a quick, 15-minute drive from Trinidad and Topes de Collantes town by four-wheel drive.

-What to see in Topes de Collantes Cuba
+What to see in Topes de Collantes Natural Park

 While hiking trails are undoubtedly Topes de Collantes’ crowning attraction, there are also some other spots you might want to visit in the nature reserve.